jezzsantos/saastack/docs/how-to-guides/100-build-adapter-third-party.md

 ## Where to start?

-All "external" adapters are created in the `Infrastructure.Shared` project in the folder: `ApplicationServices/External`.
+All "external" adapters are created in the `Infrastructure.External` project in the folder: `ApplicationServices`.

 > Here you will find the other adapters to 3rd party services.